ClairePeta/Pong/README.md

 ## Controls
 ● Player one (Arrow keys Up and Down)

-● Player two (W to move up, and S to mvoe down)
+● Player two (W to move up, and S to move down)

 ● For both players (SpaceBar to pause the game, and ESC to quit to main menu)